gabrielkunkel/javascript-explorations/readme.md

 These are my notes while studying through Kyle Simpson's *You Don't Know Js: This & Object Prototypes*.
-I had fun, not only following along, but embellishing his examples and playing with them on my own.
+I had fun, not only following along, but embellishing his examples and playing with them on my own, conforming them to the behavior-driven test style.

+I often used concepts from Learning *JavaScript Data Structures & Algorithms* by Loiane Groner from Packt Publishing to experiment with the concepts and see how I might use them in a valid JavaScript pattern.

 # Functional Reactive Programming